All in one preschool preparatory pack (free download)

 Why do you need a daily schedule template?

 Whether it’s for preschool or homeschooling.
 Or whether you are a parent, childminder, or even teacher.
 You definitely need to effectively plan your day.
 It’s a quick and easy way to help you support children as they become comfortable and confident in their environment.
 Young children thrive on routine and implement a simple routine that will keep their space consistent and engaging.

 Prepare your child’s expectations and avoid surprises.
 Maintaining a routine in your role will keep you organized and sane while you juggle your other tasks like housework and work from home better.

 Suggestions on how to use the template

 Play is in our opinion the most important activity for your child’s overall development.
 Your child should have enough opportunities to engage in all kinds of play.
-Set aside time for free play and also adult-guided activities.
+Set aside time for free play and adult-guided activities.